4 Signs Of A Seized Engine And Can You Fix It?

 7. Timing Belt/Camshaft Failure

 If the timing chain, belt, or camshaft fails, it can cause the valves to hit the pistons.
-As we’ve already looked at, trouble with the pistons causes the engine to seize.
+As we’ve already discussed, trouble with the pistons causes the engine to seize.

 How to Fix a Seized Engine

-Fixing a seized engine starts with ensuring that’s the problem.
-Many times, a bad starter resembles the same symptoms, so you want a proper diagnosis first.
+Fixing a seized engine starts with determining what the problem is.
+Many times, the symptoms of a bad starter are quite similar, so you want a proper diagnosis first.

 By manually rotating the crankshaft, you rule out the starter.
-However, if it won’t rotate, you want to remove the starter and try again.
+However, if it doesn’t rotate, you want to remove the starter and try again.

-If you have the knowledge, you should also check the timing belt or timing chain timing.
+If you have the knowledge, you should also inspect the timing belt or timing chain timing.

 Sure, there are some internal components that could be repaired with the help of a machine shop, but this can become more expensive than replacing the motor.
 However, high-performance or rare motors might be better fixed instead of replaced.